-The U.S. Geological Survey (Nelson and Personius, 1990; Personius, 1988a) has prepared maps that show the main traces of the Wasatch fault zone in Weber County.
-These maps are presently in preliminary form at a scale of 1:50,000, but clearly indicate the areas where surface-fault-rupture hazards need to be considered.
-These maps have been used as the basis to prepare the sensitive area overlay zone maps.
-The sensitive area overlay zone follows the mapped trace of the Wasatch fault zone, and is about 500 ft wide on the upthrown and downthrown sides of the outermost fault scarps along the Weber and Brigham City segments.
+The U.S. Geological Survey (Nelson and Personius, 1990) has prepared a map that shows the main traces of the Wasatch fault zone in Davis County.
+This map is presently in preliminary form at a scale of 1:50,000, but clearly indicates the areas where surface-faultrupture hazards need to be considered.
+This map has been used as the basis to prepare the sensitive area overlay zone maps.
+The sensitive area overlay zone follows the mapped trace of the Wasatch fault zone, and is about 500 ft wide on the upthrown and downthrown sides of the outermost fault scarps along the Weber segment.
 The purpose of this zone is to delineate areas where site-specific investigations addressing surface-fault-rupture hazards are recommended.
 Because the fault maps used to delineate these zones were prepared at a scale of 1:50,000 (1 in = 0.79 mi), they are not detailed enough to delineate all fault traces and zones of deformation at a particular location, thus sitespecific investigations are recommended in the study zone.

 The scope of site investigations will vary depending on the proposed land use, nature of faulting, and amount of preexisting disturbance of the surface.
-Prior to construction. a geotechnical report delineating the location of the faults and a suggested setback distance may be required.
+Prior to construction, a geotechnical report delineating the location of the faults and a suggested setback distance may be required.
 At undisturbed sites, the initial phase of the surface-faulting investigation should include mapping and topographic profiling of all suspected faults and scarps.
 Mapping consists chiefly of identifying fault scarps or other fault-related geomorphic features based on interpretation of aerial photographs and detailed field investigations.
 Topographic profiles (two dimensional cross-sections) of fault scarps should be made to define the fault-related features, which are usually apparent from these profiles.
 Profiles should extend several hundred feet on either side of the main fault scarp in order to provide the basic information needed to define standard fault setbacks.

 In disturbed or geologically young areas, such as an active stream flood plain or farmed areas, the surficial material may be regraded or less than 10,000 yrs old, and of sufficient thickness to conceal older faulted deposits and faults.
-These areas would require that sitespecific studies contain recommendations for setback distances derived from projections of faults on adjacent property through the study area.
+These areas would require that site-specific studies contain recommendations for setback distances derived from projections of faults on adjacent property through the study area.
 If setback distances cannot be determined from projections, then trenching may be done to a depth that encounters undisturbed material which is older than 10,000 yr, to determine if faulting had occurred.